 Among Adalina’s staff, there is a culture of caring.
 Beyond being servers, dishwashers, and line cooks, the team at Adalina are people outside of the restaurant.
 “We want to create a safe environment and show our staff we care about them,” says Adalina General Manager Peter Lopez.
 “We care about their personal lives, too.”

-With labor management software, Adalina’s managers can spend less time in the back office approving shift changes, creating schedules, and reviewing clock-ins.
+With restaurant management software, Adalina’s managers can spend less time in the back office approving shift changes, creating schedules, and reviewing clock-ins.
 It frees up more time to cultivate a culture of caring.
-That means asking about people’s weekends, providing 1:1 coaching, and giving employees more flexibility and visibility when it comes to their schedule.
+That means asking about people’s weekends, providing 1:1 coaching, and giving employees more flexibility and visibility when it comes to their schedules.